 Years of suffering finally over!
 24-year-old talks openly about his hemorrhoidal condition

-"It had been clear to me for years that something was wrong, but I just didn't have the courage to confide in anyone," Mr. Singh explains.
-Like him, many people probably struggle with rectal symptoms such as bleeding, pain or the like.
-The 24-year-old suffered from enlarged hemorrhoids until recently, and for about five years.
-As the self-employed manager of a transport company, R. Singh was still driving his own deliveries from A to B until a few years ago.
-Around this time, sitting also started to cause problems.
-At the beginning of this year, he was treated with biolitec's laser therapy.
-Now he is going public with his experience: "I hope by sharing my experience I can help others and especially young people to overcome their shame and go to the doctor early."
+"It had been clear to me for a long time that something was wrong, but I didn't have the courage to confide in anyone," Mr. Singh explains.
+Like him, many people struggle with rectal symptoms such as bleeding or pain.
+The 24-year-old suffered from enlarged hemorrhoids until recently, for about five years.
+As the self-employed manager of a transportation company, R. Singh drove his own deliveries until a few years ago.
+By this time, sitting was also starting to cause problems.
+At the beginning of this year, he had himself treated with biolitec's laser therapy.
+Now he shares his experience, "I hope by sharing my experience I can help others and especially young people overcome their shame and go to the doctor early."

-After three years, R. Singh can't take it anymore, he confides in his brother, "It must have been about two years ago.
-My brother and I have always had a close relationship and actually tell each other everything.
-It was only through talking to him that I learned that such problems are widespread.
+The only one to whom R. Singh confides in is his brother: "It must have been about two years ago.
+My brother and I actually tell each other everything.
+It was only through him that I learned that such problems are widespread.
 He encouraged me to go to the doctor."
-But if you think that's the end of R. Singh's ordeal, you're way off.
-Like many young people, he gets the information he needs from the internet.
-He saves himself a trip to the family doctor and goes straight to a rectal specialist, known as a proctologist, but this is not to be his last visit.
+Like many young people, he then gets the information he needs, from the Internet.
+Instead of his family doctor, he goes directly to a proctologist (rectal specialist), but this should not be the last.

-"The first doctor saw no need for action at all.
+"The first doctor didn't see the need for action.
 I wasn't told what I had.
-I was only prescribed ointments and suppositories, and that was it."
-Mr. Singh feels he is not being taken seriously.
-He has finally managed to turn to an expert with his condition and overcome his shame, and yet he remains clueless.
+Only ointments and suppositories, which did not help me, he prescribed."
+R. Singh feels that he is not taken seriously.
 Another visit to the same doctor is not an option for him.
-So he seeks out the nearest proctologist.
-Here he finally gets a name to his symptoms.
-He has hemorrhoidal disease, i.e. pathologically enlarged hemorrhoids.
-This exact differentiation is important, because what the fewest know: Everyone has hemorrhoids.
-They are essential supporters of our fine continence.
-Therefore, preserving them and their functions often plays a major role in the choice of treatment.
-R. Singh's doctor wants to perform a rubber band ligation.
+At the next proctologist, he at least gets a name to go with his symptoms.
+He has hemorrhoidal disease, i.e., pathologically enlarged hemorrhoids.
+This differentiation is important, because what the fewest know: Everyone has hemorrhoids.
+They are supporters of fine continence.
+Therefore, preserving them often plays a major role in the choice of treatment.
+R. Singh's doctor performs a rubber band ligation.
 This involves placing a rubber band around the enlarged pad to tie it off.
-The tied portion of the hemorrhoidal cushion falls off on its own after a few days.
-When inserting the rubber band, however, the doctor lacks the necessary sensitivity to the patient and the pain-sensitive region.
-"He just put the rubber band around it.
-He didn't care what it was like for me or if I was in pain, the main thing was that the rubber band fit," Singh reports.
+However, the doctor lacks the necessary sensitivity when inserting it: "He just put the rubber band around it.
+He didn't care what it was like for me or that I was in pain, the main thing was that it fit," Singh reports.

 With shameful rectal conditions, which can also be very painful, the doctor-patient relationship and choice of therapy is especially important

-Neither rubber band ligation nor ointments and suppositories can help R. Singh.
-Still ill and additionally unsettled by the previous doctors' lack of empathy, he comes to Dr. Eric Allemeyer's consultation.
-Dr. Allemeyer knows exactly how important it is to have a clear explanation and sensitivity in proctology.
-Dr. Allemeyer also tries rubber band ligation first.
-Nevertheless, there is a decisive difference, explains R. Singh: "It was completely different with Dr. Allemeyer right from the start.
-I was told in detail about every step of the treatment.
-He carefully palpated the area and always asked me if the placement was okay.
+Neither rubber band ligation nor ointments and suppositories help R. Singh.
+Still ill and also unsettled, he comes to the consultation of Dr. Erik Allemeyer.
+Dr. Allemeyer knows how important it is to have a clear understanding of proctology and to be sensitive to the patient's needs.
+Dr. Allemeyer also tries rubber band ligation.
+Nevertheless, there is a decisive difference, explains R. Singh: "It was different with Dr. Allemeyer right from the start.
+I was taught in detail about every step of the treatment.
+He carefully palpated the area and asked me if the placement was okay.
 When I came in for a checkup, he wanted to know exactly how I was doing."

 Conservative approaches are often but not always successful for hemorrhoids

-But again, treatment can't help the patient permanently.
-A new approach is needed: "I didn't really care what was done, the main thing was that the symptoms disappear.
-The only thing I wanted to avoid was a real operation to cut out the hemorrhoids.
+But again, no lasting improvement is seen.
+A new approach is needed: "I didn't care what was done, the main thing was that the symptoms disappear.
+The only thing I wanted to avoid was a real operation with cutting out.
 If only to avoid being out of action for too long in my self-employment."
-Dr. Allemeyer explains his options to R. Singh and advises him to undergo LHP laser therapy from biolitec because of his desire to be fit again quickly and his pre-existing condition, type 1 diabetes.
-In this procedure, a laser fiber is inserted into the enlarged hemorrhoid and irradiates it with laser light from the inside, shrinking it back to its natural size.
+Dr. Allemeyer explains his options to R. Singh.
+He advises him, because of his desire to be fit again quickly and his pre-existing condition, type 1 diabetes, to undergo LHP laser therapy from biolitec.
+In this procedure, a laser fiber is inserted into the hemorrhoid and irradiates it with laser light from inside, shrinking it back to its natural size.
 The treatment is quick and gentle on the patient.
-In addition, since diabetes can also cause problems with wound healing after surgery, the treatment is particularly suitable because the hemorrhoid is only punctured.
+In addition, since diabetes can cause problems with wound healing, it is particularly suitable because the hemorrhoid is only punctured.

-Laser hemorrhoidoplasty (LHP) is also an option for elderly and high-risk patients
+Laser hemorrhoidoplasty (LHP) is also suitable for high-risk patients

 Mr. Singh's treatment takes just under half an hour.
-He leaves the clinic the day after laser therapy slowly, but on his own two feet.
-Before that, he is examined twice more by Dr. Allemeyer himself.
-"I only needed painkillers on the first day, and two days after the treatment I was able to go about my business a little again.
-Of course, I was still supposed to take it easy for the first few days, which I did, but at least a little bit was doable again," Mr. Singh reveals to us.
-After one and a half weeks, R. Singh is able to go about his daily life again as normal.
-At the follow-up appointment a short time later, both doctor and patient are satisfied with the result.
-"I can't tell yet whether everything is back to normal, but it's definitely much better than before the treatment," Mr. Singh tells us shortly afterwards.
-Another follow-up examination is planned for May.
-He did not have to pay for the procedure; his statutory health insurance covers the costs in full.
-"Of course, it's a bit early to draw a final conclusion, but if I could turn back time now, I would definitely choose LHP laser therapy again," Singh shares.
-When we ask him if he would also recommend the treatment method to others, he is definite: "The way things are going so far?
+He leaves the clinic on his own two feet the day after.
+"I only needed painkillers on the first day, and two days later I was able to go about my business a little again.
+Of course I took it easy, but at least a little bit was doable again," R. Singh reveals to us.
+After a week and a half, he can go about his regular daily life.
+At the follow-up appointment, both doctor and patient are satisfied with the result.
+"I can't tell yet whether everything is back to normal, but it's definitely much better than before the treatment," R. Singh tells us shortly afterwards.
+He didn't have to pay anything; his statutory health insurance covers the costs in full.
+"Of course, it's still a bit early to draw a final conclusion, but if I could turn back time now, I would definitely opt for laser therapy again," R. Singh shares.
+When we ask if he would recommend LHP to others, he is clear: "The way things are going so far?
 Yes definitely."